Skip to main content

 7 Designing Outdoor Timber to Shed Water

 Good design prevents water from sitting on timber surfaces.
 Many outdoor timber failures are caused by flat surfaces and water traps that could have been avoided at the design stage.
+The shape you build is just as important as the wood you choose.
+A simple angled cut on a handrail can mean the difference between water beading and running off, or pooling and soaking in.

 Water-Shedding Design Principles